How Long Can I Keep Cooked Salmon In The Refrigerator?

 Signs of Spoilage What to Know

-Funky Smell If it smells like that one time your fridge died in July, it's done for.
+Funky Smell If it smells sour, ammonia-like, or like that one time your fridge died in July, it's done for.
 Fresh salmon should have a mild ocean scent.

 Color Changes Avoid salmon that looks like it had a fight with a gray crayon.
 Fresh is bright and rosy.
-Spoiled might be dull or brown.
+Spoiled might be dull, gray, or brown.

 Slippery Texture If it’s giving off slick vibes, it’s no good.
-Salmon should be moist but not gooey.
+Salmon should be moist but not gooey, slimy, or sticky.

-Bad Tasting Got a sour mouthful?
+Bad Tasting Got a sour or bitter mouthful?
 Spit it out, ASAP.

 Keeping an eye out for these signs ensures your salmon is a tasty, safe delight.
-For more on keeping food fresh, take a peek at our tips on how long does homemade bone broth last in the fridge? and how long can you keep boiled eggs in the refrigerator?.
+Even salmon that passes every sense check should still be discarded after day 4 — spoilage bacteria you can smell are not the same as the pathogens that make you sick.
+For more on keeping food fresh, take a peek at our tips on how long can you keep boiled eggs in the refrigerator?.

 Best Practices for Storing Cooked Salmon